 White Sangria: For the less common but equally charming white sangria, the best call is a casual white that has plenty of fruit flavor but not is inordinately vanilla-y from contact with oak barrels.
 Again sticking close to a traditional sangria zone, I go to Portugal for Vinho Verde, the light, zingy white that is rarely more than $10.
 Another tempting indigenous choice is Torrontes, the medium-weight, highly floral white from Argentina that is fast gaining favor among wine enthusiasts.

-Putting it All Together: As I demonstrate in this video, making sangria is straightforward and painless.
+Putting Ot All Together: Making sangria is straightforward and painless.
 Just remember to muddle your fruit, chill the mixture overnight and use roomy glasses.

 Mark Oldman is a wine expert, acclaimed author and lead judge of the series The Winemakers.
 He shares with readers the basics of wine, while making it fun and practical.